carolynvs/drakespec/purpose-and-goals.md

-Being general pupose, drakespec-compliant pipelines can accommodate a very wide range of use cases, but that range excludes, for instance, executing builds or tests that rely on OS kernels other than Linux or Windows, since only those two OS families are supported by current OCI implementations.
+Being general pupose, drakespec-compliant pipelines can accommodate a very wide range of use cases, but that range excludes, for instance, executing builds or tests that rely on OS kernels other than Linux or Windows, since only those two OS families are supported by current OCI runtimes.
 If, for example, your project is an iOS app that can only be compiled and tested on Mac OS, you are unlikely to find drakespec-compliant pipelines useful.